MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P10-Deleting-Notes/content.md

 }
 ```
 >
 In the code above, we override the table view data source method `tableView(_:commit:forRowAt:)` to implement the table view's built-in slide-to-delete functionality.
->
-Within `tableView(_:commit:forRowAt:)`, we check for the delete editing mode and delete the note at the corresponding index path.
+Within the `tableView(_:commit:forRowAt:)` method, we check for the delete editing mode and delete the note at the corresponding index path.

 That was easy!